Changissnz/short_bedtime_stories_for_damned_children/README.md

 falls in line with cruel and unusual punishment as well as cognitive distortion to certain individuals.
 It's only a conspiracy theory if they continue to thrive under this guise of public service / public defense.

+## A Brief
+**There just is not enough energy to continue some things.**

+A brief farewell, from the Gothic outreaches.
+There is nothing left when nothing is right.
+The musings and shortcomings are features — not bugs.